Everyone in your company wants to get something different out of content creation.

 Selling is the end that justifies the means.
 That’s content marketing’s special purpose.

-The point people like Brian Sutter are trying to make is that your content should avoid being overly promotional.
+Conversely, content should avoid being overly promotional.
 It’s the pushy, in-your-face junk that turns your audience off.
+This subtle approach aligns with how real-world salespeople work.

-But, that’s not how you sell – at least not effectively.
-Talk to the best salespeople you know or tag along when they meet a client.
 Do they immediately start spouting off product features and talk about special discounts or limited-time offers?
-No way!
+Nope.

 Selling almost always takes time.
 A good sales rep knows the importance of building relationships.